 Controllers are the components that decide what view to display and what information is going to be put into it.

 Without digging into the code prematurely, consider a very simple photo-uploading site.
-Users can upload and then view photos which are all listed on an index somewhere.
-In this case, we’ll have a model for our photos that would define how our photos are stored in the DB.
+Users can upload and then view photos that are all listed on an index somewhere.
+In this case, we’ll have a model for our photos that would define how our photos are stored in the database (DB).
 The model might specify that photos should be objects that have a

 URL and a

-We’ll need 2 views, the index and the display-photo view which will just display a single photo.
+We’ll need two views, 1) the index, and 2) the display-photo view which will just display a single photo.

 Our controller then would be called by Express whenever we get an